- Overview

 For description of these properties, see.

-Note In order to resolve the hostnames and get the IP addresses, the Prime Access Registrar should either be configured with a DNS server IP, or the client's hostnames and IP addresses should be included in the /etc/hosts file.
+Note In order to resolve the hostnames and get the IP addresses, the Prime Access Registrar should either be configured with a DNS server IP, or the client's hostnames and IP addresses should be included in the /etc/hosts file.# Do not remove the following line, or various programs

 # that require network functionality will fail.